-The Microsoft policy is to send email updates to the Dynamics 365 admins of affected customers as soon as we are aware of a major service incident, and a final email once the issue is considered resolved.
+The Microsoft policy is to send email updates to the Customer Engagement apps admins of affected customers as soon as we are aware of a major service incident, and a final email once the issue is considered resolved.

 You can also see the status of major service incidents in your Office 365 service health page.
 To learn how to get to the Office 365 service health page, see View the status of your services.

-In addition, five business days after the incident resolution, the Dynamics 365 (online) team publishes a post-incident report (PIR) to the Office 365 service health page.
+In addition, five business days after the incident resolution, the Customer Engagement apps team publishes a post-incident report (PIR) to the Office 365 service health page.
 This report summarizes the following details about the incident:

 Start date and time